hblam/hblam.github.io/README.md

             </p>

             <p>
-               I hail from the island of Guam, and am currently a PhD candidate in the Department of Linguistics at University of Alberta, where I work with Johanne Paradis.
+               I hail from the island of Guam, and am currently a PhD candidate in the Department of Linguistics at the <a href="https://www.ualberta.ca/index.html">University of Alberta</a>, where I work with <a href="https://apps.ualberta.ca/directory/person/jparadis">Johanne Paradis</a>.
                I received my Bachelor's in Linguistics at <a href="https://www.harvard.edu/">Harvard University</a>, where I worked with <a href="https://psychology.fas.harvard.edu/people/jesse-snedeker">Jesse Snedeker</a>, and my MPhil in Linguistics from the <a href="https://www.cuhk.edu.hk">Chinese University of Hong Kong</a>,